-While I am a Quaker Christian, I hope that people from a variety of faiths and traditions will find truth and wisdom here.
+While I am a Quaker Christian, I believe that people from a variety of faiths and traditions will find truth and wisdom here.
 If you do, but find my Quaker and/or Christian language distracting or unhelpful, please translate my words into those that are more meaningful and helpful for you.

 I also write for a blog called Naming Spirit: Capturing Eternity in Motion.
 It is a catalog of spiritually-oriented writings that arise from my engagement with Spirit, experience among Friends, and reflection upon spiritual readings.
 Currently, I am posting daily reflections.

 Vocation: To witness the movement and encourage the life of God, of Love and its Power, in organizations.

 Mission: To inform, encourage and support leaders who seek to more fully align their organization with the purpose, presence and power of God.

 Vision: A world in which organizations, through the actions of humans, commonly endeavor to live in communion with God and creation.